Chris Parker takes a once-in-a-lifetime trip to Australia and shares his experience on this tailor made experience.

 I have lost count of the number of times that I’ve been to Australia, mainly because I lived and worked in Canberra for 4 years and still have family and friends scattered across the country.
 It’s always a joy for me to be able to go back, not just to see them but also to revisit places that I love and to discover new ones.

-I combined two of the Club's tours on this trip (Driving Down Under and Australia's Southern Delights) to see the most of the South Eastern tip of the country.
+I combined the Club's Australia's Southern Delights tour with my own itinerary (rather like a tailor made tour) to see the most of the South Eastern tip of the country.
 I only had one night in most of the places I visited, but I managed to cram a lot in regardless.